Modern Slavery

 Ask

 Here are questions you might ask if you suspect a person may be a victim of Modern Slavery.
-Victims are likely to be afraid of the authorities so make it clear that you are here to help and support and try to build trust
+Victims are likely to be afraid of the authorities so make it clear that you are here to help and support and try to build trust.

-Are you scared of anybody?
+Are you scared of anyone?

 Are you being asked to do anything against your will?